ahelmi365/GET-JS-Talk/README.md

 ---
 ## JS built-in HOF

-Examples of built-in higher-order functions in JavaScript:
+**Examples of built-in higher-order functions in JavaScript**:

-1.  `Array.map()`: Returns a new array with the same number of elements as the original array, where each element is transformed according to a function that is passed as an argument.
+1. **`Array.map()`**: Returns a new array with the same number of elements as the original array, where each element is transformed according to a function that is passed as an argument.

     ```js
     const numbers = [1, 2, 3, 4, 5];